zeptoTon/showroom/README.md

 - pm2

 ## TODO:
+- Fix error from tslint (currenlty there are 5 errors)
 - SASS
 - enzyme, sinon in Frontend Testing
 - CSS Presentation on DOM (at the moment is nothing!)